yan-soon/tp/docs/UserGuide.md

 Shows the specified module, if it exists in the Current Modules in GradPad.

-Module code must be specified and the module must exist in the Current Modules in GradPad for successful find.
+Module code must be specified and the module must exist in the Current Modules in GradPad for the module to be successfully displayed.

 Format: `find {module code}`